Swing Dance Styles

 Collegiate Shag originated in the 1930’s along with Lindy Hop, Charleston and Balboa.
 The history of Collegiate shag is not well documented.
 The “Collegiate” seems to be a group of dances danced by college kids.
 In the swing dance world, many of the Lindy Hoppers seem to agree that a specific form of shag is what they call the Collegiate Shag, read more about Collegiate Shag here.

-Boogie Woogie is a term used most often in Europe for a form of swing dance similar to East Coast swing, Lindy Hop and Jitterbug and is sometimes also called Rock And Roll by Europeans.
-It is danced to fast tempo music.
-It is associated with acrobatic type moves but there is also a social form of the dance.
+Boogie Woogie is a term used most often in Europe for a form of swing dance style similar to East Coast swing, Lindy Hop and Jitterbug.
+The name “rock and roll” is used by Europeans.
+The boogie woogie is danced to fast tempo music.
+While this dance is associated with acrobatic type moves there is also a social form of the dance.
 Read more about Boogie Woogie here.

 (Also called Modern Jive)

-Ceroc is a partner social dance genre that is a hybrid between Jive and Salsa but with simple footwork.
-It is related to other dances like French Jive, Swing and Lindy Hop.
-It is a very simple dance that works well for newcomers to dance.
-The term Ceroc is a brand name for the dance genre referred t as Modern Jive.
-It is danced to many different types of dance music including 60’s to the present contemporary pop, rock and soul music.
+Ceroc is a partner social dance genre that is a hybrid between Jive and Salsa with simple footwork.
+Historically, it is related to other dances like French Jive, Swing and Lindy Hop.
+However, it is a very simple dance that works well for newcomers to dance.
+The term Ceroc is a brand name for the dance genre referred to as Modern Jive.
+Additionally, this dance is done to many different types of dance music.
+The music spans 60’s music to the present contemporary pop, rock and soul music.
 Read more about Modern Jive here.

 Neo-Swing Dance Age

 The swing continued to evolve from the 1920’s to the present as contemporary music changed.
-There are many swing dance enthusiasts world-wide that still enjoy dancing different styles of swing to the original swing dance era music of the 1920’s through the 1950’s.
+And many swing dance enthusiasts world-wide still enjoy dancing to the original swing era music.

-There is also a new generation of swing dancers that started with the late 1990’s swing music revival that sprung up forming vintage dance societies that enjoy the 20′ to 40’s music and attire.
-The West Coast swing was one of the latest forms of swing originating the 1950’s and 60’s; it is a living dance that evolves with contemporary music.
-West Coast swing, both social and competitive dancing, has spread around the world to places like Australia, Russia, France and the UK.
+In recent years, a new generation of swing dancers started with the late 1990’s swing music revival.
+This generation of swing dancers formed vintage dance societies that enjoy the 20′ to 40’s music and attire.
+The West Coast swing was one of the latest forms of swing dance styles originating the 1950’s and 60’s; it is a living dance that evolves with contemporary music.
+West Coast swing has spread around the world to places like Australia, Russia, France and the UK.

 Swing Dance Music Playlists

 Jazz music reached its peak in the Swing Era starting during the depression until the end of World War II.
-Jazz evolved into the Big Band sounds of the 1940’s and so did the swing dances.
-Some of the Big Band tunes were too fast for a triple step so the single rhythm style dances like Jitterbug became popular.
-The music continued to change and so did the swing dances.
+Afterward, jazz evolved into the Big Band sounds of the 1940’s and so did the swing dance styles.
+Ultimately, the big band tunes were too fast for a triple step so the single rhythm style dances became popular.
+Also, the music continued to change along with the swing dances.
 During the late 50’s swing dancing and music was on decline.
-The next few decades experienced the 60’s Motown sounds, as well as, the 70’s Disco, 80′ rock music, 90’s dance music and the late 90’s and early two-thousands, there was a also a neo-Swing revival.
+The next few decades experienced the 60’s Motown sounds, as well as, the 70’s Disco and 80′ rock music.
+In the late 1990’s and early two-thousands, there was a also a neo-Swing revival.
 Subsequently, this led to the creation of new swing music and Lindy hop, balboa and East Coast swing dancing.
 Also, the West Coast swing’s popularity continues to skyrocket along with contemporary music.